 In the short term, HARMONY will collect the opinions, requirements and experiences of citizens and involved actors to co-create the service and evaluate it.
 In the longer term, HARMONY’s pilot in Trikala could turn into a feasibly permanent service to be implemented by the city.
 In addition, HARMONY will contribute to developing an urban air mobility ecosystem that enables new jobs, tests and investments in other local ecosystems in Greece and worldwide.

-The key stakeholder engagement moments so far have been:
+Apart from the drone demonstration, other key stakeholder engagement moments have been:

 - Identification of stakeholders of the local and national mobility ecosystem (mobility authorities, urban transport providers and users, elderly people, people with disabilities, pedestrians, cyclists).

 - Public survey through the social media of e-Trikala, that aimed to collect interest from local pharmacists and received mixed reactions.

 - Co-creation of the pilot demonstration with the local ecosystem: namely the Union of Pharmacists in Trikala and the National Union of Pharmacists has been initiated by e-Trikala and some potential routes for the drone flights have emerged.

 - Continuous communication with the Civil Aviation Authority (informally structured) for their constant engagement, since it is regarded as a key stakeholder.